imantha-das/CRTT/README.md

 * Distruption to road network

 ## How it works?
-The model is a gis based network model where input data (road network and location of medical facilities and other infrastructure) are input in the form of gis shape files.
+The model was created using Netlogo Agent Based Modelling framework and is a gis based network model where input data (road network and location of medical facilities and other infrastructure) are input in the form of gis shape files `(.shp)`.
 These geospatial data (geometric points and polyline) are replicated by the model as links and nodes while casualties, rescuers and medical facilites are represented as autonomous agents that are capbale of interacting with each other to obtain various outcomes.
-The links and nodes allow the rescuers (agents) to travese through the network to transport casulties (agents) from the impact zones to medical facilites where they would be treated.
+The links and nodes allow the rescuers (ambulances) to travese through the network to transport casulties (agents) from the impact zones to medical facilites where they would be treated.
+In a similar manner the helicopters traverse across the model space using grid based system (in netlogo terminology refered to as `patches`)

-The model simulates evacuation scenarios following a volcanic crisis, and explores the impact on casualty survivability using an agent based modelling approach in a GIS setting.
-In a similar manner the helicopters traverse across the model space using grid based system
+The model simulates evacuation scenarios following a volcanic crisis, and explores the impact on casualty survivability under different conditions (availability of resources, staff, infastructure) using an agent based modelling approach in a GIS setting.

 #### Type of agents and their attributes